Crown Central Petroleum

 Crown Central Petroleum, commonly known as Crown, is an American oil company that has flourished in Baltimore since the early 20th century until its recent decline due to rebranding.

 History

 Crown Central Petroleum Company or Crown, first began in 1917 in Harris County, Texas, when the New Crown Oil and Refining Company's Number 3 well struck oil.

 In 2013 Clark Brands acquired the brand licensing business of Crown Central Petroleum.

 An abandoned Crown gas station was used in the production of House Of Cards, a Netflix original series.
 The building, in Churchville, Maryland, is currently still standing.

 Endangerment

 During the summer of 2006, many stations began to disappear.
 All but about 20 stations were rebranded to either Texaco, Chevron Corporation, or Royal Dutch Shell gas stations.
-This is because the company sold these stations about two years ago, as reported in The Baltimore Sun.
+This is because the company sold these stations about two years before, as reported in The Baltimore Sun.